CDO vs Mortgage Backed Security: Uncovering the Key Differences

 A CDO, or Collateralized Debt Obligation, is a structured financial product that pools together cash flow-generating assets.

-CDOs generally include a variety of debt obligations, while MBS are specifically backed by mortgages.
+CDOs generally include a variety of debt obligations, while MBS are backed explicitly by mortgages.

 CDOs are often considered riskier due to the diverse nature of the underlying assets compared to MBS.